PrefectHQ/prefect/docs/guides/automations.md

 This allows us to create automations that respond to these webhook events.
 From a few clicks in the UI, we are able to associate an external process with the Prefect events API, that can enable us to trigger downstream deployments.
 ![Automation custom](/img/guides/automation-custom.png)

-In the next section, we will explore event triggers that can help kick off a deployment.
+In the next section, we will explore event triggers that automate the kickoff of a deployment run.

 ## Using triggers